-Most of the façades of the buildings that comprise the Courtyard are re-purposed from other buildings.
+Most of the façades of the buildings that comprise the Courtyard are repurposed from other buildings.
 Much of the furniture and interior fittings are also created in the same vein, with the Courtyard producing a line of recycled furniture in-house.
-Examples include the counter in the main atrium, made out of wooden pallets, as well as a light feature composed of water pipes.
+Examples include the counter in the main atrium, made out of wooden pallets, as well as a lighting fixture composed of water pipes.
 The library in the H2R office, for example, is made out of recycled windowpanes and metal bars.

 Similarly, the plants within its grounds have been brought from all over the UAE.
 Together with its flowing water features, they have become an attraction for all kinds of species of local bird life.